ExpiredMilk244/Krypt_Watermark/README.md

 ## Installation

 1. Download latest release.
+2. Extract and rename `ud-watermark-main` to `ud-watermark`.
-2. Drag `ud-watermark` folder into your FiveM server's resources folder.
+3. Drag the `ud-watermark` folder into your FiveM server's resources folder.
-3. Add the following line to your server.cfg file:
+4. Add the following line to your server.cfg file:

 ```
 start ud-watermark